WalletWasabi/WasabiDoc/docs/FAQ/FAQ-Introduction.md

 Other people like open-source software because it helps them become better programmers.
 :::

-Open-source code is publicly accessible.Students can easily study it as they learn to make better software.
+Open-source code is publicly accessible.
+Students can easily study it as they learn to make better software.
 Students can also share their work with others, inviting comments and critique, as they develop their skills.
 When people discover mistakes in programs' source code, they can share those mistakes with others to help them avoid making those same mistakes themselves.